 Giving Thanks to Nature

-Fall, it’s a time of harvest and sharing the abundance nature has provided.
-It is also a time of thanks.
+Fall, it’s a time of harvest, thanks and sharing the abundance nature has provided.
 Life is a blessing and my wife and I love sharing every moment with our two young girls, Anna and Evelyn, at our family forest on the Kittatinny Ridge in western Perry County.

-Every weekend, Anna and Evelyn are constantly exploring and foraging all the berries, nuts and mushrooms growing in the woods this time of year.
-They pick teaberries, their favorite fruit, shagbark hickory nuts and mushrooms.
+Every weekend, Anna and Evelyn are constantly exploring and foraging all the berries and mushrooms growing this time of year.
+They are constantly picking teaberries, their favorite fruit.
 They eat the teaberries as they are picked.
-The shagbark hickory nuts and maitake mushrooms are collected and stored until we prepare our Thanksgiving meal.